HxS Objects

 • BusReset.Async - Bit field is affected by asynchronous bus reset

-Any reset specified in addition to the bus reset creates a soft reset that has its own reset signal at the bus interface.
-As with the bus reset, a soft reset can be synchronous or asynchronous and set different reset values for the bit field.
+Any reset specified in addition to the bus reset creates a new reset (e.g., to be used as a soft reset) that has its own reset signal at the bus interface.
+As with the bus reset, a new reset can be synchronous or asynchronous and set different reset values for the bit field.

 If the list is empty, an asynchronous bus reset is used to set the value of the bit field to zero.